Asiana Treks and Tours

 If you can't book in advance, we offer last-minute bookings.
 Last-minute booking offers are available, but they may incur a slight cost increase compared to regular departure dates.
 Those opting for last-minute bookings must pay an additional7% of the total trip cost on our website.
 While we strive to accommodate last-minute requests, we do our best to meet your last-minute holiday booking needs.

-Special Note: Please note that unforeseen circumstances, such as inclement weather or unavailability of lodging, may occasionally necessitate schedule changes.
+Special Note: Please note that unforeseen circumstances, such as inclement weather or lodging unavailability, may occasionally necessitate schedule changes.
 Your trip guide will design a fresh schedule based on the group's interests in such circumstances.

 Important Note